Ph.D. - University of Michigan, 1990

 Office location: 488 Social Science Building

 Akos Rona-Tas received his Ph.D. from the University of Michigan.
-He is the author of The Great Surprise of the Small Transformation: The Demise of Communism and the Rise of the Private Sector in Hungary (University of Michigan Press), a book on the social origins of the market economy in post-Communist Hungary.
-He published articles in the American Journal of Sociology, American Sociological Review, Theory and Society, Social Science Research, East European Politics and Societies, and in various edited volumes.
+He is the author of the books Plastic Money, Constructing Markets for Credit Cards in Eight Postcommunist Countries (with Alya Guseva), and Great Surprise of the Small Transformation: Demise of Communism and Rise of the Private Sector in Hungary.
+He published articles in the American Journal of Sociology, American Sociological Review, Theory and Society, Social Science Research, East European Politics and Societies, Socio-Econoimc Review, Journal of Comparative Economics and in various edited volumes.
 His general areas of interest include economic sociology, risk and uncertainty, rational choice theory, and statistical and survey methodology.
 Currently, he is working on credit card markets and consumer credit in emerging economies and risk analysis in food safety regulation.

 SOCG 206- Quantitative Methods II

 Rona-Tas, Akos, and Alya Guseva.Plastic Money.
 Constructing Markets for Credit Cards in Eight Postcommunist Societies.
 Stanford, CA: Stanford University Press, 2014

 Rona-Tas, Akos and Alya Guseva.
 “Information and Consumer Credit in Central and Eastern Europe.”
 Journal of Comparative Economics, 2013, 41/2, pp. 420-435

 Dhanjal, Charanpal, Sandrine Blanchemanche, Stephan Clémençon, Akos Rona-Tas and Fabrice Rossi.
 Dissemination of Heath Information within Social Networks.
 Pp. 15-46 in Balazs Vedres and Marco Scotti (eds.), Networks in Social Problems, Oxford University Press, 2012